tostimontes/etch-a-sketch/README.md

 - After setting the eraser, color change is necessary to begin painting again
 - To start painting in Progressive mode, color has to be selected after entering the mode
 - Eraser not working in Rainbow mode
+- In Active mode, releasing left-click causes problems if released while moving the mouse

 Feel free to play at: https://tostimontes.github.io/etch-a-sketch/